cmabdulkadir/README_Generator/result/README.md

 # Installation
-The following necessary dependencies must be installed to run this application:
+The following necessary dependencies must be installed to run this application: npm, inquirer
 # Usage
-In order to use this application, jkhjk
+In order to use this application, run in terminal
 # License
 This project is licensed under the license
   MIT